-- Don’t follow a keto diet (ketogenic diet) or a high-fat diet for prolonged periods of time.
-These diets can accelerate aging in the long term, despite having beneficial effects in the short term (like weight loss).
+Don’t follow a keto diet (ketogenic diet) or a high-fat diet for

+	prolonged periods of time.
+These diets can accelerate aging in the long

+	term, despite having beneficial effects in the short term (like weight

+	loss).

 	- Learn about the NOVOS Longevity Diet.

 	- Eat fewer calories, and less often.
-Try to eat two meals a day, with breakfast being the most important meal of the day.
+Try to eat two meals a day, with

+	breakfast being the most important meal of the day.

 	- Fast regularly.
-Eat within a 12-hour period, so your body can fast for 12 hours.
-Fast for ideally three days a few times per year, like at the start of every new season.
+Eat within a 12-hour period, so your body can fast for

+	12 hours.
+Fast for ideally three days a few times per year, like at the

+	start of every new season.

-- Take health supplements, like vitamin D3, vitamin K2, iodine, selenium, magnesium, B vitamins, and minimally oxidized (low TOTOX) omega-3 fatty acids.
-You can find here the most important health supplements here.
+	- Take health supplements, like vitamin D3, vitamin K2, iodine,

+	selenium, magnesium, B vitamins, and minimally oxidized (low TOTOX)

+	omega-3 fatty acids.
+You can find the most important health supplements

+	here.

 	- Don’t take antioxidants beyond what you find in a healthy diet.
+Most

-Most antioxidants don’t extend lifespan and some can even shorten lifespan and increase the risk of cancer (learn more here).
+	antioxidants don’t extend lifespan and some can even shorten lifespan

+	and increase the risk of cancer (learn more here).

-- Consider taking drugs that could slow down aging, like metformin, low-dose rapamycin, low-dose (baby) aspirin, or selegiline.
-Always discuss with a physician experienced in this matter.
+	- Consider taking drugs that could slow down aging, like metformin,

+	low-dose rapamycin, low-dose (baby) aspirin, or selegiline.
+Always

+	discuss with a physician experienced in this matter.

 	- Commit to stretching and posture exercises, like pilates.

-- Download sleep and relaxation apps, like Calm, Buddhify, Headspace or Insight Timer (the latter being free).
+	- Download sleep and relaxation apps, like Calm, Buddhify, Headspace or

+	Insight Timer (the latter being free).

-- If you are older than 50 years, use 500 ug (0.5 mg) to max 1000 ug (1 mg) of extended-release melatonin before going to sleep.
-Melatonin may also extend lifespan and slow down aging (R).
+	- If you are older than 50 years, use 500 ug (0.5 mg) to max 1000 ug (1

+	mg) of extended-release melatonin before going to sleep.
+Melatonin may

+	also extend lifespan and slow down aging (R).

 	- Reduce your blood sugar levels.
-Consider using a continuous glucose sensor to track how your body processes sugars based on foods, sleep, etc. If that’s out of your budget, consider a regular blood glucose monitor, available at your local drugstore.
+Consider using a continuous glucose

+	sensor to track how your body processes sugars based on foods, sleep,

+	etc. If that’s out of your budget, consider a regular blood glucose

+	monitor, available at your local drugstore.